Quantum Relaxation Ordering / Open Science

 Analysis Protocol

-The analysis method — including the fitting procedure for t*, the error model for trace distance, and the statistical test for the crossing — will be pre-registered before any experimental data are examined.
+The analysis method — including the fitting procedure for t*, the error model for trace distance, the criterion for "persistent" vs. "transient" crossing, and the statistical test for the crossing — will be pre-registered before any experimental data are examined.

 This commitment applies also to the 2016 archival dataset.
 That data will not be accessed until the pre-registration is filed and publicly timestamped.
 This is not a bureaucratic constraint — it is the scientific content of the claim.